-Pim Visser, director of VisNed1 (facilitating) indicated that the producers organisations Delta Zuid, Rousant, Redersvereniging voor de Zeevisserij (operators' association for sea fishing), Texel, West and Wieringen and the Association of NetVISwerk support the Agreement.
-However, given the divisions in the sector, they cannot sign on their own.
+Pim Visser, director of VisNed (facilitating) indicated that the producers organisations Delta Zuid, Rousant, Redersvereniging voor de Zeevisserij (operators' association for sea fishing), Texel, West and Wieringen and the Association of NetVISwerk support the Agreement.
+However, given the dissension within VisNed, they cannot sign.